-/ / Running in the Heat – How to Make it More Bearable (and Fun!)
+/ / 11 Tips for Running in the Heat

-The weather finally warms up and to celebrate, you head out for a run in the sunshine only to find that you’re overheating and exhausted just a few minutes into it.
+The weather finally warms up and to celebrate, you head out for a run only to find that you’re overheating and exhausted just a few minutes into it.
 Paces that were easy in the winter now feel more challenging and running feels flat out hard.
 Running in the heat is possible (and fun!), yet you need to adjust, modify and adapt so you can stay healthy and continue to train smart.
-Below I share eleven tips on how to make running in the heat more bearable and enjoyable.
+Below I share eleven tips for running in the heat.

 Is Running in the Heat Bad for You?

 If you plan ahead and prepare well, running in the heat is not bad for you.
-Set yourself up for a successful run by being flexible with your approach and modifying – no matter the distance.
-For instance, hydrate with both water and electrolytes before and after your run, while also carrying fluids with you.
+Set yourself up for a successful run by being flexible with your approach and modifying, no matter the distance.
+For instance, hydrate with both water and electrolytes before and after your run, while also carrying fluids on all runs.
 I share more about this below!

 Is It Harder to Run in Hot Weather?